wpendl99/.github/profile/developmentEssentials/editors/editors.md

 ![LiveServer install](essentialsLiveServerInstall.png)

+Congratulations!
+You have join the 28 million users already enjoying this extension.

 ### GitLens

 The basic support that VSCode offers for working with `git` is sufficient for most tasks, but if you really want to unleash the power of git, consider installing the `GitLens` extension.
 It makes reviewing the commit history, stashing, merging, and comparing so much easier.
 With over 18 million users, you might enjoy joining the party.